Asante Empire: Residence

 The current residence of the Asantehene is the Manhyia Palace built in 1925 by the British and presented to the Prempeh I as a present upon his return from exile.

-The original palace of the Asantehene in Kumasi was burned down by the British in 1875.
+The original palace of the Asantehene in Kumasi was burned down by the British in 1874.
 From European accounts, the edifice was massive and ornately built.
-In 1819, English traveler and author, Thomas Edward Bowdich described the palace as ...an immense building of a variety of oblong courts and regular squares [with] entablatures exuberantly adorned with bold fan and trellis work of Egyptian character.
+In 1819, English traveler and author, Thomas Edward Bowdich described the palace complex as ...an immense building of a variety of oblong courts and regular squares [with] entablatures exuberantly adorned with bold fan and trellis work of Egyptian character.
 They have a suite of rooms over them, with small windows of wooden lattice, of intricate but regular carved work, and some have frames cased with thin gold.
 The squares have a large apartment on each side, open in front, with two supporting pillars, which break the view and give it all the appearance of the proscenium or front of the stage of the older Italian theaters.
 They are lofty and regular, and the cornices of a very bold cane-work in alto-relievo.
 A drop-curtain of curiously plaited cane is suspended in front, and in each, we observed chairs and stools embossed with gold, and beds of silk, with scattered regalia.
-Winwood Reade also described his visit to the Ashanti Royal Palace of Kumasi in 1874:
+Winwood Reade also described his visit to the Asante Royal Palace of Kumasi in 1874: